rocky-linux/documentation/docs/gemstones/bash_stub.md

 cd $PDIR
 PDIR=`pwd`

-# If program accepts filenames as arguments, this will put us back where we started.
+# If a program accepts filenames as arguments, this will put us back where we started.
 # (Needed so references to files using relative paths work.):

 cd $CDIR